bonitoo-io/influxdb-java/README.md

     });
 ```

-#### Flux - Influx data language
+### Flux - Influx data language
 The [Flux](https://github.com/influxdata/platform/tree/master/query#flux---influx-data-language) is a Functional Language for defining a query to execute.
-The `InfluxDBReactive` support the `Flux` by `org.influxdb.flux.Flux`.
+The `InfluxDBReactive` support the `Flux` by `org.influxdb.flux.Flux`:
 ```java
 //  from(db:"telegraf")
 //      |> filter(fn: (r) => r["_measurement"] == "cpu" AND r["_field"] == "usage_user")